-Box B.3
+Box G.3

-Where soils such as peat need to be kept in a wet condition this may require storage in (bunded) cells where receiving rainfall cannot drain.
+Where soils such as peat need to be kept in a wet condition this may require storage in bunded cells where receiving rainfall cannot drain.
+Here, the use of bulldozers is not appropriate for handling peat, and excavators and dump trucks are to be used (Sheets A - D).

-B.4 The operation should follow the detailed stripping/storage plan set out in the SRMP showing soil units to be stripped, haul routes and the phasing of vehicle movements.
+G.4 The operation should follow the detailed stripping/storage plan set out in the SRMP showing soil units to be stripped, haul routes and the phasing of vehicle movements.
 Different soil units to be kept separate are to be marked out and information to distinguish types and layers, and ranges of thickness needs to be conveyed to the operational supervisor/operator.
 The haul routes and soil storage areas must be defined and should be stripped first in a similar manner.
 Detailed daily records should be kept of operations undertaken, and site and soil conditions.

-B.5 Adopting the practices outlined in Sheet A, where relevant, remove topsoil and subsoil to basal layer from the haul routes, footprint of the storage mound and any other operating area in advance.
+G.5 Adopting the practices outlined in Sheets A, F or I, where relevant, remove topsoil and subsoil to basal layer from the haul routes, footprint of the storage mound and any other operating area in advance.
 The soils should be stored in their respective mounds.

-B.6 The dump trucks must only travel within the haul route and operational areas.
-Typically the trucks should enter the storage area, reverse and tip the soil load starting at the furthest point of the mound from the point of access.
-The back- acting excavator pulls up the soil into a mound of the required dimensions (Box B.4).
-The excavator operates by standing on the mound (Figure B.1) or the stripped basal layer.
-The excavator bucket can be used to shape and firm the sides as the mound is progressively formed to promote the shedding of rain.
+G.6 The dump trucks must only travel within the haul route and operational areas.
+The trucks should enter the storage area, reverse and tip the soil load starting at the furthest point of the mound from the point of access.

+G.7 The low ground pressure bulldozer pushes the soil into a mound of the required dimensions (Figure G.1).
+The bulldozer is used to shape the sides as the mound is progressively formed to promote the shedding of rain, particularly at the end of each day, but also on the onset of rain during the day.
+This should include any exposed incomplete surfaces.

-B.7 The process is repeated with the tipping of soil against the forming mound, and without the dump truck wheels traversing onto previously tipped material.
+G.8 The process is repeated with the tipping of soil against the forming mound, and without the dump truck wheels traversing onto previously tipped material.
 The operation continues progressively along the main axis of the mound.
+Without the trucks rising onto the soil mound, the typical height of a mound raised by bulldozer is in the order of 4-6m.